s-watanabe-jhod/garpos-mcmc/README.md

 ## Algorithm and documentation

-Please see Watanabe, S., Ishikawa, T., Nakamura, Y., & Yokota, Y. (2023).
-Full-Bayes GNSS-A solutions for precise seafloor positioning with single uniform sound speed gradient layer assumption.
-J. Geod.
-97, 89. https://doi.org/10.1007/s00190-023-01774-6
+Please see the literature in "citation for methodology".

 ### Models for perturbation field